Liu Jun, Prince Shixing: During Liu Shao's brief reign

-Most of the imperial princes and provincial governors quickly rose against Liu Shao, supporting Liu Jun the Prince of Wuling as their leader, and he, while the war was still ongoing, took the throne as Emperor Xiaowu.
+Most of the imperial princes and provincial governors quickly rose against Liu Shao, supporting Liu Xiulong the Prince of Wuling as their leader, and he, while the war was still ongoing, took the throne as Emperor Xiaowu.
 Liu Shao made Liu Jun the Prince of Shixing his prime minister, and they faced the rebellion together.
 Liu Shao also made Liu Jun's father-in-law Chu Danzhi (褚湛之) a key official, although Chu later defected to the rebels.
 (In response to this, Liu Jun divorced his wife Princess Chu.)
 Later, after Liu Shao's forces had largely been defeated by Emperor Xiaowu's, Liu Jun suggested to Liu Shao that they flee to East China Sea together, but Liu Shao declined.
 Soon, the palace fell, and Liu Shao was captured.
 Liu Jun tried to flee with his associates, after taking another brother, Liu Shuo (劉鑠) the Prince of Nanping, as a hostage, but on the way they encountered their uncle Liu Yigong, who had previously joined the rebellion.
 Liu Jun decided to beg Liu Yigong to intercede on his behalf, and Liu Yigong took Liu Jun with him, but on the way to Emperor Xiaowu's camp, Liu Yigong beheaded Liu Jun and his three sons, Liu Zhangwen (劉長文), Liu Zhangren (劉長仁), and Liu Zhangdao (劉長道).
 Liu Jun's concubines and daughters were forced to commit suicide.
 Only Princess Chu was spared, because Liu Jun had publicly divorced her.